The following super-fun tutorial was contributed by the illustrious (and very crafty) Screaming Scarecrow of Screaming Scarecrow Studios. Enjoy!

 First we draw some detail lines on the hands with a black marker (or any color that is going to work with the finished prop).

 Then we spray paint them the color(s) we need.
 We may use an alternate color for shadowing, or add red drips or splotches.
 Get creative!

 As you can see, we are not artists by any stretch.
 Just remember our mantra at Screaming Scarecrow Studios: “Everything looks good in low light!“ You’ll be absolutely amazed at how creepy and frightening these little babies look on Halloween night.

 There are lots of variations you can do with this technique to come up with different types of hands.

 For instance, we sometimes rub a little of the expanding foam on the outside of the hands before painting, because when it expands and cures the texture looks like warts, veins and wrinkles.

 Another variation which can kick these hands up a notch is using wire on all the fingers, which allow us to pose them before they are filled up with foam.
 The following photos below show an example of this kind of hand.
 We also pushed the plastic witch’s fingers a little farther so the prop hand would have longer fingers.

 One interesting thing we noticed while creating these kind of hands for our halloween props, is that as the expanding foam inside the glove cures the foam sometimes shrinks into itself.
 This can result in wrinkles or deformation – there is no way that we know to control this phenomenon.
 Sometime it works in your favor and sometimes it may not.
 For this set of hands they wrinkled perfectly!

-So even though you may not always have enough pair of hands helping you put together (and especially tearing down) your home haunt we hope you’ll nevermore be short handed when it comes to monster hands for your Halloween props.
-Thanks for reading & Happy Haunting!
+Even though you may not always have enough pair of hands helping you put together (and especially tearing down) your home haunt, we hope you’ll nevermore be short handed when it comes to monster hands for your Halloween props.
+Thanks for reading, and happy haunting!